 - 3 tablespoons chopped fresh basil

-- 1 1/2 cups cooked brown rice, quinoa or grain of choice, to serve
+- 1 1/2 cups cooked brown rice, quinoa, or cauliflower rice

 Preheat oven to 450 degrees F. Line a baking sheet with parchment paper or lightly grease with oil.

-In a medium – large mixing size bowl, combine 1 tablespoon miso, 1 tablespoon vinegar and 2 teaspoons oil, mix well.
-Add in the cubed tempeh and mix to coat.
-Place tempeh on baking sheet and place in oven.
-After 12 minutes, give the tempeh a stir and add the asparagus to the baking sheet.
+Roast: Place baking sheet in the oven and cook for 12 minutes.
+Stir the tempeh and add the asparagus to the baking sheet.
 Continue to cook for 8 – 10 minutes.
-Will be ready when asparagus is just fork tender.
+It will be ready when asparagus is bright green and just fork tender.

-Serve in individual bowls with grain of choice and tempeh & asparagus mixture over top.
+Serve: Serve in individual bowls with a grain of choice and tempeh & asparagus mixture over the top.
 Add a drizzle of remaining juices and a sprinkle of toasted and/or black sesame seeds.
 Enjoy the simples!

-Add a little grated ginger, about 1 teaspoon, to the orange juice mixture for added flavor.
-If you want a little extra sweetness add 1 teaspoon pure maple syrup.
+Add a little grated ginger, about 1 teaspoon, to the orange sauce for added flavor.
+If you want a little extra sweetness, add 1 teaspoon pure maple syrup.

 If using tofu, use 1/2 block (7 oz.) extra-firm, cut into 1/2 inch cubes.
 Press block before cutting to remove excess water if needed.
 Use the whole block if you like, it will serve 3 – 4.

 With so few ingredients, I recommend getting the best quality of each ingredient within your means.

 Nutrition information is calculated without rice and is just for the tempeh and asparagus.